scrapinghub/web-poet/docs/intro/overrides.rst

       when creating the :class:`~.ApplyRule`.
 This means that:

-        - If a ``Product`` Item Class is requested for URLs matching with the "example.com" pattern, then the ``Product`` Item Class would come from the ``to_item()`` method of ``ExampleProductPage``.
+        - If a ``Product`` Item Class is requested for URLs matching with the "some.example" pattern, then the ``Product`` Item Class would come from the ``to_item()`` method of ``ExampleProductPage``.
-        - Similarly, if the URL matches with "anotherexample.com" without the "/digital-goods/" path, then the ``Product`` Item Class comes from the ``AnotherExampleProductPage`` Page Object.
+        - Similarly, if the URL matches with "another.example" without the "/digital-goods/" path, then the ``Product`` Item Class comes from the ``AnotherExampleProductPage`` Page Object.
-        - However, if a ``Product`` Item Class is requested matching with the URL pattern of "dualexample.com/shop/?product=*", a ``SimilarProduct`` Item Class is returned by the ``DualExampleProductPage``'s ``to_item()`` method instead.
+        - However, if a ``Product`` Item Class is requested matching with the URL pattern of "dual.example/shop/?product=*", a ``SimilarProduct`` Item Class is returned by the ``DualExampleProductPage``'s ``to_item()`` method instead.